 2. Organic Chicken

-Organic chicken serves as another lean source of protein and just like shellfish, it’s versatile and can be added to many meals.
+Organic, free-range chicken serves as another lean source of protein, and just like shellfish, it’s versatile and can be added to many meals.
 A 2015 study published in Food and Nutrition Research found that consumption of poultry meat, as part of a vegetable-rich diet, is associated with a risk reduction of developing overweight and obesity, cardiovascular diseases and type 2 diabetes mellitus.
 Also, the collagen in chicken contains chondroitin and glucosamine, two compounds that help rebuild cartilage.
-(16)

-Beans, such as navy beans and black beans, are a great alternative for shellfish because they are high in protein and iron, plus a number of important micronutrients, including potassium, magnesium, folate and zinc.
-Beans are filling and, like shellfish, they can be added to stews, soups, salads and many other meals.
-(17)
+Beans, such as navy beans and black beans, are great alternatives for shellfish because they are high in protein and iron, plus a number of important micronutrients, including potassium, magnesium, folate and zinc.
+Beans are filling, and like shellfish, they can be added to stews, soups, salads and many other meals.

 5. Free-Range Eggs